Getting started with OpenJ9

 At run time, the VM interprets the Java bytecode that is compiled by the Java compiler.
 The VM acts as a translator between the language and the underlying operating system and hardware.
 A Java program requires a specific VM to run on a particular platform, such as Linux®, z/OS®, or Windows™.

-This reference material provides information about the VM configuration and tuning options, together with the default settings.
+This material provides information about the VM configuration and tuning options, together with the default settings.
+Follow the links provided for more detailed information.

 Configuring your system